John Lisle (died 1429)

 John V Lisle (c.
 1386 – 17 February 1429), of Wootton, Isle of Wight was a Member of Parliament for Hampshire in 1417 and 1422.
 The son and heir of Sir John IV Lisle, he was the father of Sir John VI Lisle.
+Although he is not widely remembered for political or military achievements, his life is notable for its relative seclusion, legal disputes, and inheritance of significant estates.
+His career was primarily focused on the management of his lands and involvement in local affairs, rather than active participation in military or government roles.
+This article outlines his life and legacy, broken down into distinct stages.